davidsbatista/davidsbatista.net/_posts/2018-12-06-Word_Embeddings.md

 #### __Language Model__

-There are some important details on how this language model is trained.
 The language model is trained by reading the sentences both forward and backward.
 That is, in essence there are two language models, one that learns to predict the next word given the past words and another that learns to predict the past words given the future words.

-Another detail is that the authors instead of using a single-layer LSTM, they use a stacked, multi-layer LSTM.
+Another detail is that the authors, instead of using a single-layer LSTM, they use a stacked multi-layer LSTM.
 A single-layer LSTM takes the sequence of words as input, as multi-layer LSTM takes the output sequence of the previous LSTM-layer as input, the authors also mention the use of residual connections between the LSTM layers.
 In the paper the authors also show that the different layers of the LSTM language model learns different characteristics of language.

 <figure>
   <img style="width: 85%; height: 85%" src="/assets/images/2018-12-06-ELMo_language_models.png">